 As a contractor, you understand how difficult it can be to win a bid for a project development.
-Setting your bid low is always helpful, but you should also consider filing a tender bond.
-In fact, some project developers will actually make having bonds for contractors a requirement before placing a bid.
+Setting your bid low is always helpful, but you should also consider filing a bid bond.
+In fact, some project developers will actually make having bonds for contractors a requirement before letting them place a bid.
 Below, you will learn all about our bid bonds also known as tender bonds and why you will want to incorporate them into your upcoming project.

 Information You’ll Need